The Legal Consequences of Alcohol Misuse

 The goal of child protective services agency is to keep families together, and social workers will generally work with custodial parents to ensure this can happen, provided the children are safe.

-DUI classes teach convicted drivers about the true consequences of driving under the influence and can provide practical education, such as helping these drivers to devise strategies to socialize or safely consume alcohol without involving driving.
-The time requirements and intensity of the DUI educational programs depend on factors such as the severity of the case (such as the BAC at time of arrest) and age of the convicted driver (whether over or under 21 years of age).
-DUI education is not a punishment, but rather an opportunity for drivers to regain driving privileges while at the same time learning to be better drivers.
+The time requirements and intensity of the DUI education programs depend on factors such as the severity of the case (such as the BAC level at the time of arrest) and age of the convicted driver (whether over or under 21 years of age).

 Court-Ordered Alcohol Treatment

-During DUI court proceedings, the defendant driver will be required to undergo an alcohol abuse assessment with a qualified court-appointed counselor.
-The counselor will review the court’s records on the case and provide the convicted driver with a thorough screening process in order to make the appropriate treatment recommendation.
+As part of the DUI court proceedings, the defendant driver will be required to undergo an alcohol use assessment with a qualified court-appointed counselor.
+The counselor reviews the court’s records on the case and provides the convicted driver with a thorough screening process in order to make the appropriate treatment recommendation.19

-- History of alcohol or drug abuse treatment
+- The individual’s history of alcohol or drug use treatment.

-- Whether any mental health disorders are present
+- Whether the individual has any co-occurring mental health disorders.